ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Important Hyperparameters

 \section{Important Hyperparameters}

-We provide the important hyperparameters for ProSparse training, as shown in Table~\ref{tab:hyper-param}.
+We provide the important hyperparameters for ProSparse training, as shown in Table~\ref{tab:hyper-param} and Table~\ref{tab:hyper-param-1b}.
 Note that the peak regularization factors of two contiguous stages can be set to the same value to introduce an extra constant-factor stage, mainly for stability requirements.
-All the baseline models are trained with the same number of tokens and the same mixed pre-training dataset as ProSparse.
-We use a cosine annealing learning rate scheduler throughout the training process and the peak learning rates are $3e-5$ and $5e-5$ for ProSparse-7B and ProSparse-13B respectively.
+For ProSparse-7B and ProSparse-13B, We use a cosine annealing learning rate scheduler throughout the training process and the peak learning rates are $3e-5$ and $5e-5$ for 7B and 13B respectively.
+For ProSparse-1B, we use exactly the same hyper-parameter settings as MiniCPM-1B~\cite{hu2024minicpm} except for the $L_1$ regularization.
+After pre-training on the language modeling dataset with the paradigm of ProSparse, following the original practice, we add an extra decay stage (mixed data with a decreasing learning rate) and an SFT stage (only instruction tuning data with a fixed learning rate).
+Each of the additional stages has a constant regularization factor.
 The context length is 4,096 for all settings.
+Considering cost issues, the hyper-parameters for ProSparse are set to appropriate values to just match the original Swish-activated versions in terms of benchmark performance.

-All the 7B models are trained on 8 A100 GPUs for about 10 days.
-All the 13B models are trained on 32 A100 GPUs for about 20-30 days.
+All the 7B models are trained with the AdamW optimizer on 8 A100 80GB GPUs for about 10 days.
+All the 13B models are trained on 32 A100 80GB GPUs for about 20-30 days.
 The LLMs of each method involved in this paper are trained once due to the formidable training costs.